simontorres/goodman_user_manual/user_manual/using_pipeline.rst

    - Smallest slit possible.
 Equal is OK too.

 Then you can use the interactive mode or other software (such as IRAF) to produce a wavelength-calibrated 1D spectrum.
-Now you have to options, identify the system folder where the lamps that come with the package are saved and simply put it there or put it in another directory and use the argument ``--reference-files``
+Now you have two options, identify the system folder where the lamps that come with the package are saved and simply put it there or put it in another directory and use the argument ``--reference-files``